 Advertisement

 A healthcare provider will diagnose a UTI in your child after performing a physical exam and testing.
-During your child’s exam, their provider will take a detailed medical history and they may ask the following questions:
+During your child’s exam, a provider will take a detailed medical history and they may ask the following questions:

 Tests to diagnose a UTI in kids include: